“What cannot be measured cannot be managed”

 - Raising awareness – print advertising / public relations.
 Drucker is not a fan of print advertising but admits it can be an important tool for raising awareness.
 Dependent on the sophistication of the tools you are using this is unlikely to be measurable against ROI but as with other factors, it can be a vital objective.

 Measurement starts with data and determining what data to capture.
-However, many companies haven’t invested in CRM packages that give them the infrastructure to capture.
+However, many companies either haven’t invested in CRM packages that give them the infrastructure to capture or if they have, they struggle to interpret the data.
 Here are a few other issues in play:

 - data often bought in, therefore of dubious quality (rubbish in/rubbish out)

 - limited training on how to use CRM platforms so data isn’t used effectively